National Gallery director defends postponement of show with Klan images but will rethink opening date

 Except for the date, Feldman said she stands behind the call to postpone the exhibit.
 “I still feel very strongly we made the right decision,” she said.

-In a joint statement released last week, the four museum directors — Feldman, Frances Morris of the Tate Modern, Matthew Teitelbaum of the Museum of Fine Arts in Boston and Gary Tinterow of the Museum of Fine Arts in Houston — delayed the show “until a time at which we think that the powerful message of social and racial justice that is at the center of Philip Guston’s work can be more clearly interpreted.”
+In a joint statement released last week, the four museum directors — Feldman, Frances Morris of the Tate Modern, Matthew Teitelbaum of the Boston museum and Gary Tinterow in Houston — delayed the show “until a time at which we think that the powerful message of social and racial justice that is at the center of Philip Guston’s work can be more clearly interpreted.”
 The statement noted the racial protests gripping the country and said the museums needed time to reframe the exhibit.

 The postponement sparked widespread outrage.
 Hundreds of artists signed a petition demanding reinstatement of the exhibition as planned; more broadly, critics called the decision cowardly and charged the museums with shirking their responsibilities to interpret the art.
 Many insisted the exhibition couldn’t be more timely.